#2026-W19-05ACTIVE2026-W19 → 2026-W26

 Analysis Note

 The risk to this thesis is that the fragmentation may be short-lived.
-Kevin Warsh's Senate confirmation hearing on May 11 and his first FOMC on June 16–17 are imminent; a new chair's tone could re-anchor the U.S. coordinate and re-converge the five-way asymmetry into two or three tracks.
-Still, BOJ's intervention, the ECB's hawkish pivot, and Norges' hike have already shattered the assumption of a single hold-and-cut cycle, and the asymmetry itself is now the first-order pricing variable for currencies, sovereign yields, and emerging-market capital flows.
-Next tests: May second-week U.S. April CPI, May 11 Warsh hearing, June ECB, and June 17 first FOMC under the new chair — do the five tracks hold or converge?
+Kevin Warsh's Senate confirmation on May 13 and his first FOMC on June 16–17 are imminent; a new chair's tone could re-anchor the U.S. coordinate and re-converge the five-way asymmetry into two or three tracks.
+Yet BOJ's intervention, ECB's hawkish pivot, and Norges' hike have already shattered the assumption of a single hold-and-cut cycle, and the asymmetry itself is now the first-order pricing variable for currencies, sovereign yields, and emerging-market capital flows.
+By W20, the five tracks have expanded to six-to-seven, with EM currencies and credit spreads adding new divergence vectors.
+Next tests: May 12 U.S. April CPI (first formal reading post-shock), May 11 Warsh hearing, June ECB, and June 17 first FOMC under the new chair — do the five tracks reconverge or splinter further?